marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-in Snakemake
+in Snakemake.

-- Snakemake rules are analogous to Nextflow's processes both in terms of function and structure, so there are many similarities between the two
-- There are also some key differences, however
-- First, both inputs and outputs are strings for names of files (or patterns with wildcards to match names of files)
-  - In contrast, for Nextflow processes, inputs are more like argument names of functions, though outputs marked with `path` qualifiers are similar
-- I should also note that Snakemake's syntax is derived from Python, so the indentation level is a necessary part of a properly formed rule
-  - Another common gotcha is different inputs and outputs are separated by commas
+Snakemake rules are analogous to Nextflow's processes both in terms of function and structure, so there are many similarities between the two.
+There are also some key differences, however.
+First, both inputs and outputs are strings for names of files (or patterns with wildcards to match names of files).
+In contrast, for Nextflow processes, inputs are more like argument names of functions, though outputs marked with `path` qualifiers are similar.
+I should also note that Snakemake's syntax is derived from Python, so the indentation level is a necessary part of a properly formed rule.
+Another common gotcha is inputs and outputs are separated by commas.

-- The second difference is Snakemake does not have a distinct workflow object
-  - Whereas in Nextflow, processes are templates for generating outputs that must be applied to inputs in a workflow, in Snakemake rules can encompass general patterns as well as specific files
-  - In fact, a workflow file needs at least one rule whose inputs and outputs don't have any wildcards, as this allows Snakemake to transform an abstract collection of rules into a concrete chain of operations
-  - This difference will be clearer when we implement our pipeline, though, so let's jump right in
+The second difference is Snakemake does not have a distinct workflow object.
+Whereas in Nextflow, processes are templates for generating outputs that must be applied to inputs in a workflow, in Snakemake rules can encompass general patterns as well as specific files.
+In fact, a workflow file needs at least one rule whose inputs and outputs don't have any wildcards, as this allows Snakemake to transform an abstract collection of rules into a concrete chain of operations.
+This difference will be clearer when we implement our pipeline, though, so let's jump right in!

 ### Defining rules
-- As in Nextflow, we'll include a docstring and some path constants at the top
+As in Nextflow, we'll include a docstring and some path constants at the top.[^8]

 ```python
 """Snakemake pipeline for book text analysis."""